Stadium: Corporate naming

 On the other hand, Los Angeles' Great Western Forum, one of the earliest examples of corporate renaming, retained its name for many years, even after the namesake bank no longer existed, the corporate name being dropped only after the building later changed ownership.
 This practice has typically been less common in countries outside the United States.
 A notable exception is the Nippon Professional Baseball league of Japan, in which many of the teams are themselves named after their parent corporations.
 Also, many newer European football stadiums, such as the University of Bolton and Emirates Stadiums in England and Signal Iduna Park and Allianz Arena in Germany have been corporately named.

 This new trend in corporate naming (or renaming) is distinguishable from names of some older venues, such as Crosley Field, Wrigley Field, and the first and second Busch Stadiums, in that the parks were named by and for the club's owner, which also happened to be the name of the company owned by those clubowners.
 (The current Busch Stadium received its name via a modern naming rights agreement.)

 During the 2006 FIFA World Cup in Germany, some stadiums were temporarily renamed because FIFA prohibits sponsorship of stadiums.
 For example, the Allianz Arena in Munich was called the FIFA World Cup Stadium, Munich during the tournament.
 Likewise, the same stadium will be known as the "München Arena" during the European Competitions.
 Similar rules affect the Imtech Arena and Veltins-Arena.
 This rule applies even if the stadium sponsor is an official FIFA sponsor—the Johannesburg stadium then commercially known as "Coca-Cola Park", bearing the name of one of FIFA's major sponsors, was known by its historic name of Ellis Park Stadium during the 2010 FIFA World Cup.
 Corporate names are also temporarily replaced during the Olympics.

 Environmental issues

 Modern stadiums bring several negative environmental issues with their construction.
 They require thousands of tons of materials to build, they greatly increase traffic in the area around the stadium, as well as maintaining the stadium.
-The increased traffic around modern stadiums has led to create exposure zones says the Health Effect Institute, exposing 30-40% of people living around the stadium to potential health issues.
+The increased traffic around modern North American stadiums has led to create exposure zones says the Health Effect Institute, exposing 30–40% of people living around the stadium to potential health issues.
 Many stadiums are attempting to counteract these issues by implementing solar panels, and high efficiency lighting, to reduce their own carbon footprint.